apazzolini/dotfiles/README.markdown

 ## Usage

-Same steps as Holman's: <Section blatantly ripped off>
+Same steps as Holman's:

 - `git clone git://github.com/apazzolini/dotfiles ~/.dotfiles`
 - `cd ~/.dotfiles`
 - `rake install`
+- `chsh -s /bin/zsh` (make sure this path exists on your machine or you're gonna have a bad time)

 The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`,